vtrnnhlinh/vtrnnhlinh.github.io/_posts/2024-07-22-grind-thesis-0.md

 ### A Hybrid Quantum-Classical Approach to Solving Scheduling Problems

 Because this series is purely about my progress, not the content of my progress.
-So if you want to check out my note about this paper, please visit my [ObsidianVault link of this paper](https://github.com/vtrnnhlinh/ObsidianVault/blob/main/Notes/A%20Hybrid%20Quantum-Classical%20Approach%20to%20Solving%20Scheduling%20Problems.md).
+So if you want to check out my note about this paper, please wait for another post or email me.

 I sent the link of the paper and my note, don't be shy Linh.
 You have to grow up.